 8.30 am.
 I responded to emails related to the current research grant application and continued to fill the gaps (which are disappearing alarmingly quickly) in my teaching timetable.
 At the School of Art, I began to ready my office for business and in order to conduct the first MA tutorial of the week:

 The current MA Fine Art show is looking ‘smart’, as they say in South Wales.
 The Opening is at 7.30 pm on Friday.
 This last year’s contingent will be succeeded by up to 22 new MA Fine Art and MA Art History students:

-A hastily re-arranged meeting gave me a little breathing space after 11.00 pm to finalise my weekly schedule and push on with some of its particulars.
-Thereafter — a dash to the main campus and a one-to-one tutorial on e-learning submission, with the head of the project no less.
-And, to follow — an informal, lunchtime discussion with an intending PhD applicant.
+A hastily re-arranged meeting gave me a little breathing space after 11.00 pm to finalise my weekly schedule and push-on with some of its particulars.
+Thereafter, I made a dash to the main campus and a one-to-one tutorial on E-learning submission, with the head of the project no less.
+And, to follow, I enjoyed an informal, lunchtime discussion with an intending PhD applicant.
 When one is an interdisciplinarian, deciding which creative arts department might provide the most appropriate base for your development is not straightforward.

 An early afternoon meeting with our institute’s Director of Research about so many plans afoot related to art and sound.
 A door is opening.
 It will not always be open.
 We must now push hard.
 I returned home, mid afternoon, as the rain began to thicken: